 The Name Should Be Clever And Intuitive

 When possible, make sure that your name conveys the essence of your site.
 A play on words is good because it makes the name memorable.
 Don’t get fancy with it, though.
-Adding things like numbers and special characters makes the name complicated.
+Adding things like numbers and special characters make the name complicated.

 Brand Beats Keywords